Allgaier holds off Cindric to win Xfinity race at Dover

+DOVER, Del (AP) — Justin Allgaier had a tiff with a fellow driver last week that was as much about the veteran driver’s frustration over a lengthy losing streak than anything that happened in the Xfinity Series race.

-DOVER, Del (AP) — Justin Allgaier held of a streaking Austin Cindric to win his first Xfinity Series race of the season Saturday at Dover International Speedway.
+A week later, Allgaier kept his cool, stayed in control and held off a streaking Austin Cindric to win his first Xfinity race of the season Saturday at Dover International Speedway.

+The 34-year-old Allgaier snapped a 20-race winless streak and acknowledged the drought had frayed his emotions.
+He got into a post-race tiff with AJ Allmendinger at Daytona and said there were times this season he considered hanging up the helmet.

+“Even as successful as we’ve been, it’s been tough: mentally, physically, emotionally,” Allgaier said.
+“I can tell you that in the last six months, I probably told my wife 10 times I’m not ready to be a race car driver anymore.”

 Cindric had been the driver to beat, coming into Dover with a staggering five wins in the last six races, and he seemed in control after he won the first stage.

+Austin Cindric’s pick to swig the milk?
+Three-time Indy 500 winner Helio Castroneves.

+“I know it would be a strange year to do it, but that guy has worked so hard,” Cindric said.

-The 34-year-old Allgaier found his footing in the No. 7 Chevrolet in the second stage and controlled the second half of the race.
-Allgaier won a combined eight races from 2017-2019 but had gone 20 races since his last victory.
-His win earned him a spot in the Xfinity Series playoffs.
+Allgaier found his footing in the No. 7 Chevrolet in the second stage and controlled the second half of the race.
+Allgaier won a combined eight races from 2017-2019.
+His most recent win was at Phoenix last November.
+Saturday’s win earned him a spot in the Xfinity Series playoffs.

 “These last 18 to 24 months have been crazy,” he said.